-Minerals and Waste Development Scheme (November 2018)
+Minerals and Waste Development Scheme (October 2020)

 - 1.3.12 A Local Development Scheme is a statutory document that all local planning authorities must prepare, to set out which documents they are responsible for and the timetable against which they are prepared.
-A Local Development Scheme must be kept up to date in order to reflect the most accurate timetable for preparing planning documentation. - 1.3.13 The previous version of the AMR (2018/2019) covered the period in which the current Minerals and Waste Development Scheme (MWDS) was adopted.
-The MWDS was updated in 2018 in order to provide a more accurate timetable for the production of the emerging Minerals Local Plan and Waste Local Plan documents. - 1.3.14 The county council, as the Minerals and Waste Planning Authority, is in the process of updating the MWDS to reflect the changes in the timetables for the production of the Minerals and Waste Local Plans.
+A Local Development Scheme must be kept up to date in order to reflect the most accurate timetable for preparing planning documentation.
+For county councils, the Local Development Scheme is known as the Minerals and Waste Development Scheme. - 1.3.13 During the period of this AMR (2020/2021) the Minerals and Waste Development Scheme (MWDS) was updated and adopted.
+The MWDS was updated in October 2020 in order to provide a more accurate timetable for the production of the emerging Minerals Local Plan and Waste Local Plan documents. - 1.3.14 The county council, as the Minerals and Waste Planning Authority, is in the process of updating the MWDS in 2021 to reflect the changes in the timetables for the production of the Minerals and Waste Local Plans.
 To find out more information on the progress made in both the Minerals and Waste Local Plan reviews, see Chapter 4 of this document.

-Statement of Community Involvement (SCI), January 2019
+Statement of Community Involvement (SCI), December 2020

-- 1.3.15 The Statement of Community Involvement (SCI) is a statutory document which sets out how the county council will involve communities in the preparation of minerals and waste planning documents and in the consideration of county matter planning applications. - 1.3.16 The previous SCI was updated and adopted in January 2019; during the period of the previous AMR.
-It was updated in order to reflect the changes made as a result of the introduction of the Neighbourhood Planning Act 2017, amendments to The Town and Country Planning Regulations and the introduction of the General Data Protection Regulations 2018. - 1.3.17 The county council is in the process of adding temporary updates to the SCI (at the time of preparing this AMR) to take into account the new regulations published in response to the Coronavirus (COVID-19) Pandemic.
-These temporary updates will be removed once restriction are lifted.,
+- 1.3.15 The Statement of Community Involvement (SCI) is a statutory document which sets out how the county council will involve communities in the preparation of minerals and waste planning documents and in the consideration of county matter planning applications. - 1.3.16 The previous SCI was updated and adopted in December 2020; during the period of this AMR.
+It was updated in order to reflect the changes made as a result of the introduction of the Coronavirus (COVID-19) Regulations1.

-&lt;sup>1 Coronavirus Act 2020; Town and Country Planning (Development Management Procedure, Listed Buildings and Environmental Impact Assessment) (England) (Coronavirus) (Amendment) Regulations 2020; and The Town and County Planning (Local Planning) (England) (Coronavirus) (Amendment) Regulations 2020.
+1 Coronavirus Act 2020; Town and Country Planning (Development Management Procedure, Listed Buildings and Environmental Impact Assessment) (England) (Coronavirus) (Amendment) Regulations 2020; and The Town and County Planning (Local Planning) (England) (Coronavirus) (Amendment) Regulations 2020.